aman-17/video-translation/README.md

 - `outputs/translated_video.mp4` - The final translated video with lip-sync
 - `outputs/translated_video_audio.wav` - The generated German audio track
 - `outputs/translated_video_translated.srt` - Translated German subtitles

+## Limitations

+1. Voice cloning is not 100% accurate.
+I did not find any open-source voice cloning models that are great for this task.